Ryu (Street Fighter): Critical response

 Evil Ryu was noted to be a trope of protagonist gaming characters who reveal an evil alter-ego.
-UGO Networks editor Paul Furfari said it made the Street Fighter Alpha series more entertaining because of the potential of his moves.
-The form shown in Super Street Fighter IV: Arcade Edition was noted to share traits from both Ryu and Akuma.
+Evil Ryu, shown in Super Street Fighter IV: Arcade Edition, was noted to share traits from both Ryu and Akuma.
 GameSpot said that since he uses modified versions from known techniques, he was one of the least interesting additions to the game.
 The stronger damage he can inflict has been commented on by Game Informer, which mentioned he was even stronger than Seth, the Street Fighter IV boss.
 In a GamesRadar article by Michael Grimm, a fight between Evil Ryu and Devil Jin was described as one players wanted to see in Street Fighter X Tekken as the two are evil alter egos from two existing characters sharing similar designs and movesets with their original forms.
-Kage was criticized for being a recycled character based on Evil Ryu because of their similar looks and moves.

-Ryu's characterization in the Street Fighter II animated feature was a subject of praise.
-Eurogamer enjoyed his multiple journeys across the film such as his meeting with E. Honda and the exploration of his backstory.
-Kotaku liked his fight scenes because of how well they are choreographed, his presentation and his relationship with Ken.
-THEM Anime Reviews shared similar comments about how Ryu's past with Ken is explored and how he fights against multiple enemies even if the plot is an excuse for the fights.
-The young Ryu from the anime TV series Street Fighter II V was felt to be enjoyable because of the way he interacts with Sagat and how skilled the character becomes across the story despite his first beatdown by Guile.
-Though disappointed by Chun-Li's take in this series, THEM Anime Reviews enjoyed the handling of the trio of Ryu, Ken and Chun-Li during the TV series believing they provide an interesting damsel-in-distress quest.
-In another review, THEM Anime Reviews found that the trio had enough character development and stronger techniques while noting some issues within the plot.
-Den of Geek noted one of best takes of Ryu's characterization was in the manga Final where he stands out thanks to the narrative.
+The website Den of Geek also praised such form for giving the origins of Ryu a major twist and having a major part in the narrative as Akuma is interested in the protagonist reaching this form.
+On the other hand, Destructoid criticized the handling of Ryu in the story mode of Street Fighter V for having actions that do not make much sense.
+Eurogamer also criticized the expansion of Ryu's character in the form of Kage which repeats the subplot of the hero trying to battle his inner darkness.
+Kage faced criticism for his design and moveset being perceived as recycled from Evil Ryu.
+The similarities between the two characters, including their appearance and fighting style, led to accusations of lack of originality in Kage's creation.